WHS

 Arts

 At Wakatipu High School, our arts vision is to provide an energetic, stimulating environment that enables students to explore their own creativity and develop their individuality within the different arts disciplines.
 We motivate our students to be; passionate, creative, experimental, inspired, questioning, and willing to take risks.
-Click the boxes below to learn more about each subject area within our arts programme.
+See the sections below to learn more about each subject area within our arts programme.

-Wakatipu High School's academic arts programme works in close coordination with extra-curricular opportunities on offer to our students.
-Visit our Extra Curricular Arts page or contact our Arts Coordinator, Monica Parker, for more.
+Wakatipu High School's academic arts programme works in close coordination with extracurricular opportunities on offer to our students.
+Visit our Extracurricular Arts page or contact our Arts Coordinator, Stine Cooper for more details.

 Picture